bdslab/aspralign/README.txt

 The latter contains, for each pair of processed structures, the ASPRA Distance between the two structures and execution time information.

-java -jar ASPRAlignWorkbenchComparator.jar -f TestWorkBench1 -o stucts.csv
+java -jar ASPRAlignWorkbench.jar -f TestWorkBench1 -o stucts.csv
 cmpr.csv -n my-config.txt

 Processes all the files in folder "TestWorkBench1" as above but produce